BLXNIR/WHSTechNotes/journal.md

 I think techonology could make food more affordable and accessable by making records of what if bought in stores and suplying more to those items.
 The negative side affect of this is that it could be wrong and could supply wrong things or be a wrong location.
 # December 2, 2024
 AI could impact everyones life by making it easier but could also cause issues.
 One way it could cause a good impact is like helping people with their work.
 A bad impact it could have would be making people unemployed.
 The thing that excites me about AI, is that it could be more human, so I could cheat on my assignments.
 Ai could be used in my field of interest (gaming) it could make a game one day just by me telling it what to do.
 The ethical consideration would be to have more jobs that need people before having technology steal jobs from people.
+# December 9, 2024
+Brainrot to me means a lifestyle.
+I believe comsuming brainrot on the internet is bad for those who can;t handle it.
+Slop and lore connect to my experience to technology because it describes it perfectly.
+You can avoid brainrot by simply not following account that post it and not liking
+# December 16, 2024
+Yes, I am looking foward to winter breaks so that I can grind the game Marvel Rivals.